johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 Nothing else is a term.

-Here is how one typically represents a term in Haskell, using an algebraic data type:
+Here is how one typically represents lambda terms in Haskell, using an algebraic data type:

 ```haskell
 data Term =